-PARTICIPATION IN CLASS DISCUSSIONS.
 After watching the assigned video, studying the teaching strategy, or reading the assigned text you will interact with other co-learners in class by posting original thought and replying to others' posts.
 To receive points and a grade you are expected to post a minimum of three posts (one initial post and two responses to classmates).
 You may respond as many times as you like, but you must meet at least the minimum of three quality posts.
 Your initial post is due Wednesday by 11:55PM (EST) or GMT plus 4 hours.
+There are six mandatory Discussion forums during this course.